 A riff on the theme song from the early ‘60s American adaptation of the Japanese manga/animated TV series Gigantor.
 The song, written by Louis C. Singer and Eugene Raskin, was later covered by American punk group The Dickies, who had a minor hit with it in England in 1982.

 This is the hottest Petticoat Junction ever!

-Petticoat Junction was a TV sitcom about life at a hotel in a small town.
-It aired from 1963 to 1967.
+Petticoat Junction was a TV sitcom about life at a hotel near the small town of Hooterville, the same town that factors into the CBS sitcoms The Beverly Hillbillies and Green Acres.
+Petticoat Junction aired from 1963 to 1967.